germanfica/keycloak-angular-spring/README.md

 > ...\bin\standalone.bat -Djboss.socket.binding.port-offset=100
 ```

 And finally Confirm that the Keycloak server is running.
 Go to http://localhost:8180/auth/admin/ .
-If the admin console opens, you are ready to follow this guide.
+If the admin console opens, you are ready to continue this guide.

 ### Start Keycloak